moonbitlang/core/stack/README.md

 ### Create and Clear

 The stack can be created with the `new` function, or by using the function with prefix `from` to create a stack from an existing collection.
-For instance `from_array` creates a stack from an array.
+For instance, `from_array` creates a stack from an array.

 ```moonbit
 let st = Stack::new()